 Born from the vision of Chief Dr. Robert Joseph, Gwawaenuk Elder, Reconciliation Canada is leading the way in engaging Canadians in dialogue and transformative experiences that revitalize the relationships among Indigenous peoples and all Canadians.

-Reconciliation Canada Toolkits
+Reconciliation Dialogue Toolkits

 The Community Action Toolkits are intended to provide you with some guidelines and ideas on how to start the reconciliation conversation.